adamsitnik/performance/docs/regressions.md

 Run `System.Memory.Span<Char>.IndexOfValue` [benchmark](https://github.com/dotnet/performance/blob/8aed638c9ee65c034fe0cca4ea2bdc3a68d2a6b5/src/benchmarks/micro/libraries/System.Memory/Span.cs#L69) for .NET Core 3.1 and 5.0 x64, get the disassembly and answer the following questions:

-1. What arguments do you need to pass to the `benchmarks_ci.py` script to run given benchmarks for .NET Core 3.1 & 5.0 and get the disassembly?
+1. What arguments do you need to pass to the `benchmarks_ci.py` script to run given benchmark for .NET Core 3.1 & 5.0 and get the disassembly?
 2. Do `<` and `>` characters needs to be escaped when using Windows Command Prompt?
 3. Have the total size of the generated code increased or decreased?
 If yes, by how many bytes?
 4. Are there any instructions that have been removed in the newer version of .NET Core?
 If so, which ones?